SarahADominguez/STA380-DSSM/README.md

 eggs, salt, and roll products have strong associations with sugar and with each other (whenever their arrows point at each other).
-However, something like roll products and salt, although they are in the same community, don't have an association.
+However, something like roll products and salt, although they are in the same community, don’t have an association.

 **Communities**